Survivor of 10-year Ohio captivity looks ahead in new book

 Knight told her story in her first book, "Finding Me," in 2014.
 Berry and DeJesus separately published a book the following year: "Hope: A Memoir of Survival in Cleveland."

-Knight, 37, lives "in the countryside" in Ohio, is now married and changed her name to Lily Rose Lee, though she uses Knight professionally.
-Castro impregnated her several times and then beat her until she miscarried, with doctors telling her subsequently she may never be able to have children of her own.

-She is holding out hope, but also wants someday to adopt.
-These days, she works with her foundation, Lily's Ray of Hope, which supports women and girls who are victims of domestic violence, human trafficking and child abuse.
-She also partnered with specialty coffee maker 3-19 Co. to showcase her art work and raise money for her foundation.

-Her new book, "Life After Darkness: Finding Healing and Happiness After the Cleveland Kidnappings" (Hachette Books) comes out on Tuesday.
+Knight's new book, "Life After Darkness: Finding Healing and Happiness After the Cleveland Kidnappings" (Hachette Books) comes out Tuesday.
 She spoke to The Associated Press ahead of its publication.

 WHY SHE WROTE THE BOOK: